glynnforrest/temping/README.md

     $temp->create($filename);
     echo $temp->getPathname($filename);
     // /tmp/php-temping/my-file.php

+Get the full path to the Temping directory

+    echo $temp->getDirectory();
+    // /tmp/php-temping/

 To do other fancy things with your temporary files, you can grab a SplFileObject instance.